 It really is a time of change in education.
 There is a whole new world that teachers and students can connect to in their classrooms as they explore online.
-But our school’s approach to digital learning is more than discovering and enjoying what’s online – we want our teachers and students to be involved, to be designing and creating and contributing to the digital world.
+However, our school’s approach to digital learning is more than discovering and enjoying what’s online – we want our teachers and students to be involved, to be designing and creating and contributing to the digital world.

-The teachers at APHS are developing digital learning units for Years 7 – 10.
+The teachers at APHS develop digital learning units for Years 7 – 10.
 These topic areas contain and cover the content from the unit, as well as linking to websites from around the world with rich, multimedia content that explain and demonstrate concepts.
 But digital learning is more that connecting to content – digital learning involves critical thinking and design.
 These units of work also contain interactive simulations and scenarios for students to explore and tasks specially designed by their teachers for them to complete, often using Web2 tools to organise and explain what they understand.

 SHOWCASE OF STUDENT WORK

 Browse a range of student work on our showcase page

 The staff at Arthur Philip High School have created cutting edge learning experiences for our students.
 To be able to access these activities, students will need a Chromebook laptop.

 We believe Chromebooks are great value for money.
 They provide our students with an affordable device that quickly and easily connects them to Arthur Phillip High School’s network.

 Chromebooks are designed to work with Google Apps and Google Drive, making collaboration, back up and file sharing easy to manage.
 They are lightweight and will not take up much room in a student’s bag.
 Their battery is long lasting for a full school day.